tylersloan/sugar-app/README.md

 ---

 **While what's here now is usable as-is, I plan to use this little app to learn, practice, and play with different web technologies I find interesting.
 I'll create other branches to work on that stuff.**

+---

+Attributions:

+My mom, Marci Sloan, researched and wrote almost all the words one this site.

+At [/purpose](http://tylersloan.github.io/sugar-app/purpose/ "Purpose of The SSugar List") I listed sites where I gather glycemic index numbers.

+Tshirt icon by [Norbert Kucsera](http://thenounproject.com/term/tshirt/36016/ "Tshirt by Norbert Kuscera") from The Noun Project.